getupcloud/openshift-cartridge-elasticsearch-addon/README.md

     rhc cartridge-add --app <app> http://reflector-getupcloud.getup.io/github/getupcloud/openshift-cartridge-elasticsearch-addon

+To create a scalable app, append option `--scaling` to command above.

 Adding nodes to your cluster
 ============================
-Before we add some nodes to the cluster, you need to provide a env var OPENSHIFT_ELSTICSEARCH_MASTER with connection info of your first ES gear.
+Before we add some nodes to the cluster, you need to provide a env var OPENSHIFT_ELASTICSEARCH_MASTER with connection info of your first ES gear.

 SSH into your ES gear: